nohidenname/SNBG/README.md

 If you want to use the pcc-based method, use your own time series dataset as input, run:  pcc_based.ipynb

 If you want to calculate the RSD, use your own time series dataset as input, run: rsd_calculate.ipynb

+If you want to do the sampling tese, use your own time series dataset as input, run: sampling_test.ipynb

 All functions are defined in functions.py